keigoi/kmclib/artifact/artifact.md

 ```
 dune build
 ```

+At this step, dune will fail because we still have not used the library that we have imported.
+You can safely ignore this error for now and proceed with the next steps.

 * Below we will use `ach` (resp. `bch`) for the channel used by Alice (resp.
 Bob) to exchange messages with Bob (resp.
 Alice).
 Also, atoms